ClydeHobart/clydehobart.github.io/about.md

     <img src="/assets/about/Baker_Zeke_Headshot_16x9_small.jpg" alt="Photo of me" title="Photo of me" width="300px"/>
 </div>

 I'm currently a senior majoring in computer science and engineering at Dartmouth College, in Hanover, NH.
 I have a strong passion for video games, problem solving, and creative expression, so it's been my goal for the past 8 years to be a game programmer.
-Despite not yet having much experience developing games, my knack for learning and creative drive have helped me pick up a menagerie of programming skills, many of which can be leveraged for game development.
-If you want to learn more these skills specifically, check out my [résumé](/assets/about/Baker_Zeke_Resume.pdf)!
+My knack for learning and creative drive have helped me pick up a menagerie of programming skills, many of which can be leveraged for game development.
+If you want to learn more these skills specifically, check out my [resume](/assets/about/Baker_Zeke_Resume.pdf)!

 ## Some fun facts about me, in no particular order:
 * In the photo above, I'm standing in front of Dartmouth's **Baker** Library (no relation).